algorandfoundation/specs/dev/ledger.md

  - Under msgpack key `sptype`, the type of the state proof; currently always zero.
  - Under msgpack key `sprnd`, the last round that this state proof attest to.
- - Under msgpack key `sp`, the state proof fields as defined in the state proof format subsection of the cryptographic primitive specification document.
+ - Under msgpack key `sp`, the state proof fields as defined in the [state proof format](https://github.com/algorandfoundation/specs/blob/master/dev/crypto.md#state-proof-format).
  - Under msgpack key `spmsg`, a structure that compose the state proof message, whose hash is being attested by the state proof.
 This structure defined [above](#state-proof-message)